Noem releases social study standards burnishing U.S. history

 Noem, who is seen as a potential 2024 White House contender, has also advocated for the “1776 Pledge to Save Our Schools” as part of a conservative drive to emphasize the qualities of the founders of the United States.

-The standards, which provide a list of topics students should comprehend at each K-12 grade level, are widely followed by school districts but are not mandatory.
+The social studies standards, which provide a list of topics students should comprehend at each K-12 grade level, are widely followed by school districts but are not mandatory.

 The new 128-page document more than doubles the length of the proposed standards the Department of Education released last year.
 They would make the sprawling argument that the United States, though not without fault, is an exceptional nation that has uniquely advanced rights for every race and gender.
 They are also peppered with Christian history and explore the religion’s influence on the nation’s leading figures and on Western civilization.